20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Give clear written instructions
+• Provide clear written and verbal preparation instructions

 10. Dispensing Error